dni/blog/about.md

 <b>Finally</b> in 2018 i spun up this jekyll blog on github pages and now im trying to add new posts whenever i can and hopefully provide something of value for some of you reading this blog.

-Questions, Suggestions, Errors?
----
-If there is anything you want to ask, suggest, say or correct just go to my [github issue site](https://github.com/dni/blog/issues) and feel free to create a new one, i try to reply asap.